gitandy/DragonLog/README.md

 Features
 --------
-* Runs on Windows, Linux and MacOS
+* Runs on Windows, Linux and macOS
 * predefined fields for logging
 * input validation for callsign, RST, locator
 * show worked before if a callsign is already logged